 - Soft landscape in front gardens and along front boundaries

 The guide prompts questions to not only make sure that nature is present within our urban areas, but that it also contributes towards biodiversity net gain, addresses the impact of climate change and leads to well-designed places that are visually attractive and locally distinctive.

 The work is accompanied by an interactive mapping service which provides a baseline of green and blue infrastructure across England with multiple data sets that assist in planning green and blue infrastructure strategically at different scales and targeting investment where it is most needed.
-In autumn 2022, a standards document, a design guide and case studies are expected.

 Local plan policies